Security researcher gets around iPhone passcode limit

-A security researcher has figured out a way to bypass the passcode lock limit on an iPhone or iPad, ZDNet reports.
+A security researcher thought he had figured out a way to bypass the passcode lock limit on an iPhone or iPad, ZDNet reported.
+But it turned out the passcodes he tested weren't always counted.

+"The recent report about a passcode bypass on iPhone was in error, and a result of incorrect testing," Apple spokeswoman Michele Wyman said Saturday in an emailed statement.

-But Hacker House co-founder Matthew Hickey has found a way "to bypass the 10-time limit and enter as many codes as he wants -- even on iOS 11.3," Whittaker writes.
+But Hacker House co-founder Matthew Hickey figured out a way "to bypass the 10-time limit and enter as many codes as he wants -- even on iOS 11.3," Whittaker wrote.
 (See video below for Hickey's demo.)

 Hickey "explained that when an iPhone or iPad is plugged in and a would-be-hacker sends keyboard inputs, it triggers an interrupt request, which takes priority over anything else on the device," Whittaker wrote.